DDHarry/Python/README.md

-# Python
+# Rust
-Some things about Python
+Some things about the Rust programming language.